neunhoef/shuntingyard/x/X.md

 Everything is an expression:

-  - All program source code
+  - all program source code
-  - All data has a representation as an expression
+  - all data has a canonical representation as an expression
-  - Types have a representation as an expression
+  - types have a canonical representation as an expression
-  - Expressions can be used to implement DSLs
+  - expressions can be used to implement DSLs

 The syntax allows

-  - atoms
+  - atoms (numbers, strings, identifiers)
   - function calls with 3 different sets of brackets and multiple pairs in one call, each containing arbitrary subexpressions
   - infix operations